 - Campus Life

 Minsky, Amir.
 “The French Revolution and the German Chimera: Theatricality, Emotions, and the Untransferability of Revolution in J.H.
-Campe’s Briefe aus Paris”, in Julia Douthwaite, Antoinette Sol, and Catriona Seth (eds.), Teaching Representations of the French Revolution (MLA Options for Teaching Series, forthcoming 2018).
+Campe’s Briefe aus Paris”, in Julia Douthwaite, Antoinette Sol, and Catriona Seth (eds.), Teaching Representations of the French Revolution (MLA, forthcoming 2019).

 Minsky, Amir.
 Review of Karen Hagemann, Revisiting Prussia’s Wars against Napoleon.
 History, Culture, and Memory.
 Cambridge: Cambridge University Press, 2015.
 German Studies Review, vol. 40, no. 3 (October 2017): 638-640.